Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Bachelor of Science in Marketing, XYZ University, Graduated May 2021.
+- A Bachelor’s Degree in Management XYZ University, Graduated May 2021.

 - Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior